310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% bubble Tsumugi %}
 Which book?

-Ahh… Sorry to say but the author of that book passed away, so it's forever a discontinued series.
+Ahh… I'm sorry to say this, but… the author of that book passed away, so it's forever a discontinued series.

 I read it before too; it ended right at a really good part, didn't it?
 I really get how you feel about wanting to know what happens next.